Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 **Solution**

 Reduce the amount of objects in the specified collection.
-Note that making the existing objects more complex is often not a good solution either, due to the way Havok converts them into collision shapes.
+Note that instead making the existing objects more complex is often not a good solution, due to the way Havok converts them into collision shapes.

 ### E023
 ```